-This document accompanies D5.4, a deliverable of type "OTHER", in this case the final software release of Critical Infrastructure Resilience Platform (CIRP).
-CIRP's primary goal is to provide a multi-user web based software that will be able to analyse CI's vulnerabilities and impacts due to climate change in the form not only of physical damages but also service impacts, interdependencies, societal costs, environmental effects, and economic costs due to suspended activities.
+This document accompanies D5.3, a deliverable of type "OTHER", in this case the first software release of Critical Infrastructure Resilience.
+CIRP's primary goal is to provide a multi-user web based software that will be able to analyse the Cl's vulnerabilities and impacts due to climate change in the form not only of physical damages but also service impacts, interdependencies, societal costs, environmental effects, and economic costs due to suspended activities.

-CIRP is a user-friendly GIS based environment that provides its users with the ability to analyse what-if scenarios: leveraging model selection, climate data repositories and CI inventories in order to calculate impact for any kind of climate hazard and CI.
+The CIRP is intended to be a user-friendly environment that will provide its users with the ability to analyse what-if scenarios: leveraging model selection, climate data repositories and CI inventories in order to calculate impact for any kind of climate hazard and CI.
 In this way, users will be able to understand the impact of various adaptation strategies or quantify the potential impact of a catastrophic event on society.